Estimated reading time: 5 minutes

 1. Find Out Why

-I always say it is better to know, even if it hurts than to not know.
+I always say it is better to know, even if it hurts, than not to know.

 Because people talk.
-And if something needs correcting, it is better for someone to voice the complaint with the church than other church members.
+And if something needs correcting, it is better for someone to voice the complaint with the church than with other church members.

 I’ve seen disgruntled people have a negative influence on otherwise happy people.
 It is like a cancer that spreads and needs to be contained.